mohammedmanssour/mohammed-is-learning/README.md

 # Mohammed is learning

-I made this repository to gather all the projects that I've built previously in one place to keep track of what I've learned/ been learning.
+I made this repository to gather all the projects that I've built previously for learning reasons in one place, to keep track of what I've learned/ been learning.
 Also, this repository is proof that I meet the skills mentioned in my resume.

 The repository has main sections:
 1. **Things from scratch**: I build projects, technologies from scratch to better understand how a technology works or to deepen my knowledge in a programming language used in the project.